steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 > ##### CoreML Caveats
 > CoreML is quite new.
 It only supports [a subset of all possible layers and operations](https://apple.github.io/coremltools/coremlspecification/sections/NeuralNetwork.html).
 The [tools that Apple ships](https://developer.apple.com/documentation/coreml/converting_trained_models_to_core_ml) only convert models trained with [Keras](https://keras.io).
 Ironically, Keras models don’t seem to perform well on CoreML.
 If you profile a converted Keras model you’ll notice a great deal of time spent shuffling data into Caffe operations and back.
 It seems likely that Apple uses Caffe internally, and Keras support was tacked on.
 Caffe does not strike me as a great compile target for a Keras/TensorFlow model.
 Especially if you’re not dealing with images.

-I’d had mixed luck converting [Keras](https://keras.io) models to CoreML, which is the Apple-sanctioned path (see box above), so I’d been on the hunt for other ways to generate CoreML models.
-Meanwhile, I’d been looking for an excuse to try out [PyTorch](http://pytorch.org/) (see box below).
-Somewhere along the way I’d stumbled upon [ONNX](https://onnx.ai/), a proposed standard exchange format for neural network models.
-PyTorch support is available from day one.
-Somehow it occurred to me to look for an ONNX to CoreML converter,  and sure enough, <a title="GitHub" href="https://github.com/onnx/onnx-coreml">one exists</a>!
+I’d had mixed luck converting [Keras](https://keras.io) models to CoreML, which is the Apple-sanctioned path (see box above), so was on the hunt for other ways to generate CoreML models.
+Meanwhile, I was looking for an excuse to try out [PyTorch](http://pytorch.org/) (see box below).
+Somewhere along the way I stumbled upon [ONNX](https://onnx.ai/), a proposed standard exchange format for neural network models.
+PyTorch is supported from day one.
+It occurred to me to look for an ONNX to CoreML converter, and sure enough, <a title="GitHub" href="https://github.com/onnx/onnx-coreml">one exists</a>!

 > #####  What about Keras and TensorFlow?
 > Like most people, I cut my neural teeth on TensorFlow.
-But my honeymoon phase had long faded.
+But my honeymoon period had ended.
 I was getting weary of the kitchen-sink approach to library management, the huge binaries, and the extremely slow startup times when training.
 TensorFlow APIs are a sprawling mess.
 Keras mitigates that problem somewhat, but it’s a leaky abstraction.
-Debugging issues is hard if you don’t understand how things work underneath.
+Debugging is hard if you don’t understand how things work underneath.
 >
 > PyTorch is a breath of fresh air.
-It’s much faster to start up than TensorFlow, which makes iterating more immediate and fun.
+It’s faster to start up, which makes iterating more immediate and fun.
 It has a smaller API, and a simpler execution model.
-Unlike TensorFlow, it does not make you build a computation graph in advance, without any insight or influence in how it gets executed.
-It feels much more like regular programming, it makes things easier to debug, and also enables more dynamic architectures (which I hope to use some day).
+Unlike TensorFlow, it does not make you build a computation graph in advance, without any insight or control of how it gets executed.
+It feels much more like regular programming, it makes things easier to debug, and also enables more dynamic architectures – which I haven’t used yet, but a boy can dream.

 I finally had all the pieces of the puzzle.
 I knew how I would train the network and I knew how I would deploy it on iOS.
 However, I knew from some of my earlier experiments that many things could still go wrong.
 Only one way to find out.

 ### Gathering the Training Data

 In my experience with neural networks, assembling a large-enough quality dataset to train on is the hardest part.
-I imagine this is why most papers and tutorials out there start with a well-known public dataset, like <a title="Wikipedia" href="https://en.wikipedia.org/wiki/MNIST_database">MNIST</a>.
+I imagine this is why most papers and tutorials start with a well-known public dataset, like <a title="Wikipedia" href="https://en.wikipedia.org/wiki/MNIST_database">MNIST</a>.

-However, I find the standard image and text tasks boring.
-I like solving new problems, and I like neural networks because they can be applied to anything.
+However, I like neural networks precisely because they can be applied to new and interesting problems.
 So I craft brew my own micro-datasets.
 Since my datasets are small, I limit myself to problems that are slightly more manageable than your run-of-the-mill Van Gogh-style portrait generation project.

-Fortunately, the problem at hand is relatively simple (or so one would think), so a small dataset should suffice.
-On top of that, it’s a very visual problem, so generating data and evaluating the neural networks should be easy… given a mouse, a pair of eyes, and the right tool.
+Fortunately, the problem at hand is simple (or so I thought), so a small dataset should do.
+On top of that, it’s a visual problem, so generating data and evaluating the neural networks should be easy… given a mouse, a pair of eyes, and the right tool.

 #### The Test UI

 I had the perfect UI already.
-I’d built it to tweak the parameters of my brute-force algorithm and see the effects in real time.
+I’d built it to tweak the parameters of my simple-math algorithm and see the effects in real time.
 It didn’t take me long to convert it into a [UI for generating training examples](/pytorch-and-coreml-test-ui/).
 I added the option to specify where I thought runs should split.

 ![](../images/pytorch-and-coreml/test-ui-nn.png)
 <figcaption><a href="/pytorch-and-coreml-test-ui/">Test UI</a> with manually-entered splits, and red boxes around incorrect predictions.</figcaption>

-With a few clicks of the mouse and a `JSON.stringify` call, I had enough of a dataset to jump into Python.
+With a few clicks and a `JSON.stringify` call, I had enough data to jump into Python.

 > ##### Parcel
 > As an experienced web developer, I knew building this UI as a web app with React was going to be easy.
 However, there was one part I was dreading, even though I’ve done it dozens of times before: configuring [Webpack](https://webpack.js.org).
 So I took this as an opportunity to try [Parcel](https://parceljs.org).
 Parcel worked out-of-the-box with zero configuration.
 It even worked with TypeScript.
 And hot code reload.
-I was able to have a fully working web app faster than it would take me to type `create-react-app`.
+I was able to have a fully working web app faster than typing `create-react-app`.

 ### Preprocessing the Data